kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 38: `for` loops (The Conveyor Belt: iterating through Lists automatically without hardcoding indexes)
 - Day 38: Python Indentation (The 4-space rule that dictates exactly what code is *inside* the loop vs outside)
 - Day 38: Protecting built-in tools (Never use `str`, `print`, `list` as variable names, or you destroy the built-in function and cause TypeErrors)
+- Day 40: The Indentation Golden Rule (Misaligning a `try:` block with a `for` loop causes the loop to only execute once instead of iterating)

 ### Functions & Tools
 - Day 23: `def` (define a function / create a reusable tool)